-You should probably be more worried about being tracked by your ISP (though since this site uses SSL at least they shouldn't be able to see which specific pages you visit - only the main domain).
+You should probably be more worried about being tracked by your ISP (though since this site uses SSL at least they shouldn't be able to see which specific pages you visit here - only the main domain).

 The bottom line is we're true advocates of privacy, freedom, personal integrity and the right to be anonymous - unlike most of the people who write such policities, so chill, you are in good bandannas.
 We collect only the most essential information required to keep the site secure and see what users are doing, or whatever you voluntarily provide (like comments).

 If this paragraph baffles you more than it lessens your confusion, simply ignore it, and read on below for further more factual information regarding our content and your privacy.

 Information We Use

 Your IP is recorded for statistical use (number of visits, for example), and to prohibit you from doing bad things like brute-force the login form.
 Your IP will never be published, nor will it ever be distributed unless we are forced to by court order or similar (though this seems unlikely).

 If you log in (though registration is private so unless you are me you shouldn't be able to), cookies are used to keep you logged in.
 These are saved for two days by default, or 14 days if you wish to be remembered, and if you log out they are removed.